zentures/surgemq/README.md

 MQTT Broker, Decoder and Encoder Implementation

-This project is under active development and should be considere unstable.
+This project is under active development and should be considered unstable.